Phineas and Ferb: Music

 — —Dan Povenmire on the songs featured in every episode since "Flop Starz".

 Phineas and Ferb follows structural conventions that Povenmire and Marsh developed while writing Rocko's Modern Life, whereby each episode features "a song or a musical number, plus a big action/chase scene".
 Both creators had musical backgrounds, as Povenmire performed rock and roll in his college years and Marsh's grandfather was the bandleader Les Brown.

 The series' songs span many genres, from 16th-century madrigals to Broadway show tunes.
 Each is written in an intensive session during episode production; a concept, score and lyrics are developed quickly.
 Together, Marsh and Povenmire could "write a song about almost anything" in an hour.
 After they finished their songs, Povenmire and Marsh sang them over the answering machine of series composer Danny Jacob on Friday nights.
 By the following Monday, the song would be fully produced.

-The title sequence song "Today is Gonna Be a Great Day", performed by the American group Bowling for Soup, was nominated for an Emmy award in 2008.
+The opening theme song "Today Is Gonna Be a Great Day", performed by the American group Bowling for Soup, was nominated for an Emmy award in 2008.
 The creators originally wrote a slower number more in keeping with a "classic Disney song", but the network felt that changes were needed to especially appeal to children and commissioned the rock version that made the final cut.

 A clip show titled "Phineas and Ferb's Musical Cliptastic Countdown" was broadcast as part of season two in October 2009.
 The show focuses on the series' music, featuring a viewer-voted list of its top ten songs.
 This clip show spawned a sequel, "Phineas and Ferb Musical Cliptastic Countdown Hosted by Kelly Osbourne", which aired on June 28, 2013.
 Osbourne hosted the special in live form, while Dr. Doofenshmirtz and Major Monogram appeared as animated.